 Finally, we document that our approach works well for models of very different scale, including 3-variable VARs and much larger-scale ones.
-In this respect, our work relates to the growing literature on forecasting using factors extracted from large information sets (see, for example, Forni, Hallin, Lippi, and Reichlin, 2000; Stock and Watson, 2002b), Large Bayesian VARs (Bańbura, Giannone, and Reichlin, 2010; Koop, 2011) and empirical Bayes regressions with large sets of predictors (Knox, Stock, and Watson, 2000).
+In this respect, our work relates to the growing literature on forecasting using factors extracted from large information sets (see, for example, Forni, Hallin, Lippi, and Reichlin, 2000; Stock and Watson, 2002b), Large Bayesian VARs (Bańbura, Giannone, and Reichlin, 2010; Koop, 2011) and empirical Bayes regressions with large sets of predictors (Knox, Stock, and Watson, 2000; Korobilis, 2013, and references therein).